anvilpowered/kbrig/README.md

 ## What is this?

-KBrig is a modern rewrite (in Kotlin) of Brigadier's *frontend* for building and registering commands.
+KBrig is a modern Kotlin rewrite of Brigadier's command building API with a focus on multiplatform support.
 It does not replace Brigadier's dispatching logic, so it is still necessary to register and execute commands via the standard Brigadier `CommandDispatcher`.

 ## Who is this library for?